PayPal USD Price Down 0% This Week (PYUSD)

 About PayPal USD

-PayPal USD’s total supply is 381,972,707 tokens.
+PayPal USD’s total supply is 365,017,599 tokens.
+PayPal USD’s official Twitter account is @paypal.
 PayPal USD’s official website is www.paypal.com/pyusd.
-PayPal USD’s official Twitter account is @paypal.

-It is usually not possible to buy alternative cryptocurrencies such as PayPal USD directly using U.S. dollars.
-Investors seeking to trade PayPal USD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy PayPal USD using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as PayPal USD directly using U.S. dollars.
+Investors seeking to trade PayPal USD should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PayPal USD using one of the aforementioned exchanges.

 Receive News & Updates for PayPal USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PayPal USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.